 Obtain Proper Insurance

 Businesses have additional insurance needs when they own vehicles because most general business policies do not cover vehicles.
-Instead, they need a separate business auto policy.
-These policies are flexible enough to provide the same coverage to all vehicles, or provide some vehicles with additional coverage.
-For example, vans that transport merchandise may need more coverage than cars which simply go to the post office daily.
+Instead, they typically need a separate business auto policy that can be tailored so some vehicles have broader coverage than others.

 Employees and Personal Vehicles